 For instance, if your child is mean or violent during playtime, you may take away playtime for some time as the natural consequence of their behaviour.

 If they refuse to share a toy, you may consider taking away that toy until they decide to share.

 Using one particular punishment, such as time-out, as a consequence for all misbehaviour types does not teach cause and effect as it is not consistent with the child’s specific actions.

 Instead, this inconsistency may cause your child to act out all the more since they missed out on seeing how their mistake relates to the punishment given.

 Emotional Consistency Contributes To a Child Being More Honest

 A parent has to learn to be emotionally consistent, so their child will not be scared of their reaction should something terrible occur.

 If you’re consistently understanding, respectful, and calm in both positive and negative situations, your child will become more honest.
 They will open up to you when they need help or make mistakes.

-If your emotional reactions are not consistent like tolerating a particular action one day.
+Suppose your emotional reactions are not consistent, like tolerating a particular action one day.
 Another day you yell at the child for the same action.
 This unpredictability could cause anxiety in your child.

-Moreover, when a child is overly anxious, they won’t open up to you as they can’t predict how you will react.
+Moreover, when children are overly anxious, they won’t open up to you as they can’t predict how you will react.